Mirevi/MotionHub/README.md

 # Requirements

-currently MMH is only supported on Microsoft Windows operating systems.
+Currently MMH is only supported on Microsoft Windows operating systems.

 - This version of MotionHub was tested on Microsoft **Windows 10 64 bit**.